Amplifying Voices unites 30+ orchestras to address inequities in classical music

 - The Philadelphia Orchestra commissioning Valerie Coleman,

-- and the most recent addition, YOLA (Youth Orchestra Los Angeles), commissioned composer TBD.
+- and YOLA (Youth Orchestra Los Angeles), commissioning Nina Shekhar.

 Partner orchestras include: Aspen Music Festival and School, Auburn Symphony, Baltimore Symphony, Boston Landmarks Orchestra, Boston Modern Orchestra Project, Buffalo Philharmonic Orchestra, California Symphony, Detroit Symphony Orchestra, Kansas City Symphony, Louisiana Philharmonic, New Jersey Symphony, New World Symphony, Richmond Symphony, ROCO, and Seattle Symphony.